Cryptographic Audit Layer for AI

 What is a Trust Receipt?

-A cryptographically signed, hash-chained record of an AI interaction.
+A cryptographically signed, hash-chained record of an AI interaction and the policy that judged it.

 What the model was asked